 Today I went into a store intending to purchase two DVDs (they were having a two-for-$20 special) and an iPod case.
 Instead I bought nothing, because I was driven out by the loud, pounding rap music being played in the store.

 But I am expected to put up with it.
 No one else has a problem with it (wanna bet?), so how could I possibly have a problem with it?

 Back to the scratchy sweater.
 Probably nine times out of ten, the kid who hates the scratchy sweater is just a kid who hates a scratchy sweater.
 There’s no need to send him (or her) to a doctor to try to diagnose him or her with a disorder of “scratchy sweater syndrome.”
 But one time out of ten, it’s not just the scratchy sweater.
 It’s the scratchy sweater on top of a whole lot of other things that can add up to a child (or an adult) with some form of sensory and/or developmental problem.

-Regardless, I personally think that no one, Asperger or neurotypical, should be forced to wear scratchy sweaters.
+Regardless, I personally think that no one, autistic or neurotypical, should be forced to wear scratchy sweaters.